L&D Travel Nurse Jobs in Tennessee

 happy-boy-visiting-doctor-XJ97RZS.jpg

 Labor and delivery travel nurse jobs in Tennessee land you in two of the busiest birth markets in the Southeast.
-Nashville and Memphis run high-volume Family Birth Centers and OB units that need experienced L&D RNs for laboring patients, scheduled and emergency C-sections, and high-risk antepartum cases — and Tennessee pays it out with no state income tax taking a bite.
+Nashville and Memphis run high-volume Family Birth Centers and OB units that need experienced L&D RNs for laboring patients, scheduled and emergency C-sections, and high-risk antepartum cases.
+Tennessee pays it out with no state income tax taking a bite.
 So if you’ve got recent labor and delivery experience and the credentials to back it up, the state has steady contracts that fit your background.
 This page lays out what these contracts actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

 Labor and delivery travel nurse smiling outside a Tennessee Family Birth Center between deliveries